mdb42/csc790-information-retrieval/journal.md

 - Looks like my naive approach is going to require an nltk tokenizer called 'punkt_tab' to be present.
 I'm just checking for it and downloading as necessary.
 This is apparently fine for class assignments, but I worry that it might be a problem for deployment in real-world projects - potentially setting off antivirus warnings if packaged into a single executable.

 - For data, I pulled a list of public domain books from Project Gutenberg, using a test_data.py file that I borrowed from a past project - the the simple-gpt demo in the ml-demos repo on my github.
 I got this overall implementation running right before class and was running two versions when testing on my laptop during class with two different book lists (one just a few novels, the other being nearly a hundred), and while there wasn't much difference in the smaller dataset, it's kind of wild how much faster my desktop performed comparably for the larger dataset.
 The large collection indexing took only moments on the desktop, but ended up taking over two hours on my laptop - which is crazy!
 I don't think there should be that much disparity between them.
-I'm not sure if it's the processor or the RAM or if I'm a moron and hadn't notice some other variable or function I'd changed.
+I'm not sure if it's the processor or the RAM or if I'm a moron and hadn't noticed some other variable or function I'd changed.
 I'll profile this later to make sure the final version doesn't have a catastrophic goof in there.

 - The index_builder.py is pretty much a direct replication of the workflow as presented in the lecture presentation, using the nltk examples from the end almost verbatim.
 I just tossed a handful of stopwords at it that occurred to me at the time, but I'll look at other options later.
 Porter stemmer is all we talked about in class, but I also saw a Lancaster stemmer and a Snowball stemmer (Improved Porter?
 Improved how?), so I'll look into those as well.